 Our data indicate that sales at the updated prices increased by an average of 36% within the first 10 days after each price reset.

 The main purpose of retail price optimization is to optimize prices at the right time to maximize revenue.
 The process helps retailers utilize dynamic pricing to analyze where they fall within their competitive landscape.
 They increase prices to maximize profit when possible, all the while reducing prices to boost revenue and sales volume.

 Here’s a real-life example: After experiencing intense competition and high price volatility in the market, a leading retailer in Sporting Goods approached us for Price Intelligence Solutions.

-3. Identify your product’s price elasticity
+3. Identify your product’s Price Elasticity

 For example, imagine you have 50 customers buying your product.
-You find that your revenue fluctuates at different prices as shown in the hypothetical table below.
+You will find that your revenue fluctuates at different prices as shown in the hypothetical table below.